BITS for GAPS: Bayesian Information-Theoretic Sampling for hierarchical GAussian Process Surrogates: Numerical Example: Phase Equilibria

 We generate activity coefficients using the \texttt{activity\_coefficient} function from the \julia package \clapeyron~\cite{walker2022}, with the Wilson model~\cite{wilson1964}.
 Because we conduct the analysis in \python, we link \julia using the \texttt{JuliaCall} module.
 We define a wrapper function in \julia to evaluate the activity coefficients for specified compositions and temperatures, and import it into \python using \texttt{JuliaCall.include}~\cite{JuliaCall}.

-We implement the GP surrogate model in \python using the \gpflow library~\cite{Matthews2017, vanderWilk2020}.
-Because activity coefficients are strictly positive, we apply a logarithmic transformation to map them onto the real line, making the GP a sensible prior over the transformed outputs.
+We implement the Gaussian process (GP) surrogate model in \python using the \gpflow library~\cite{Matthews2017, vanderWilk2020}.
+Since activity coefficients are strictly positive, we apply a logarithmic transformation to map them onto the real line, making the GP a suitable prior over the transformed outputs.

-We use a zero-mean function in the GP prior for the log-transformed activity coefficients, which corresponds to a prior belief that the latent activity coefficient function is unity across the design space (i.e., ideal mixing).
-For the covariance, we implement a custom anisotropic squared exponential kernel (Eq.~\eqref{eq: sekernel}) in \gpflow to model correlations across the two-dimensional input space.
-This kernel includes three latent hyperparameters that we infer: an unknown variance, denoted $\hyperparam_1$, and two input lengthscales, $\hyperparam_2$ and $\hyperparam_3$, corresponding to the mole fraction of \proh and temperature, respectively.
+We use a zero-mean function for the GP prior, which corresponds to a prior belief that the latent activity coefficient is unity across the design space (i.e., ideal mixing).
+For the covariance function, we implement a custom anisotropic squared exponential kernel (Eq.~\eqref{eq: sekernel}) to model correlations across the two-dimensional input space.
+This kernel includes three hyperparameters: a kernel standard deviation $\hyperparam_1$, and two input length scales $\hyperparam_2$ and $\hyperparam_3$, corresponding to the mole fraction of \proh and temperature, respectively.

-We incorporate prior beliefs about the smoothness and amplitude of the target function by placing priors on each kernel hyperparameter.
-Table~\ref{tab: hyperparameterpriors} summarizes the details of these priors.
-We use Gamma priors to enforce the belief that all hyperparameters are positive.
-For the mole fraction length scale, we apply a uniform prior with a wide range to reflect limited prior knowledge about its smoothness.
+We apply input transformations to improve numerical conditioning and encode prior structural knowledge.
+Specifically, we increase the \proh mole fraction input by 0.1 and apply a logarithmic transformation, and we normalize the temperature input.
+The logarithmic transformation reflects the prior belief that, at small \proh mole fractions, the activity coefficient exhibits stronger non-ideal behavior and more rapid variation, and thus benefits from increased resolution in this regime.
+Normalizing the temperature input places both inputs on comparable scales, improving kernel conditioning and ensuring that the GP length scale hyperparameters operate on similar orders of magnitude, which facilitates more stable and interpretable inference.

-We apply input transformations to improve numerical conditioning.
-Specifically, we divide the \proh mole fraction input by ten and normalize the temperature input.
-Because the function varies more rapidly with respect to \proh mole fraction, these transformations help stabilize HMC by placing both length scale hyperparameters on the same order of magnitude.
-We also add a jitter term to the diagonals of the GP's covariance matrix to improve numerical stability.
-We choose the jitter to yield an uncertainty band approximately 20\% of the average activity coefficient, consistent with reported discrepancies between experimental data and well-established activity coefficient models in water–alcohol systems~\cite{Rousseau1972}.
-In general, the modeler can select the jitter magnitude based on prior beliefs about surrogate model error.
+To improve numerical stability, we add a jitter term to the diagonal of the GP covariance matrix.
+The jitter is chosen to yield an uncertainty band approximately 20\% of the average activity coefficient, consistent with reported discrepancies between experimental data and well-established activity coefficient models in water–alcohol systems~\cite{Rousseau1972}.
+More generally, the jitter magnitude can be selected based on prior beliefs about surrogate model error.